taroooyan/bg-wiki/NANO-MANUAL.md

 ***
 ***
 ##STEP 06: PELICAN CASE
-The Pelican case is a standard 1010 model, which has a removable rubber liner.
-A hole must be cut in this to ﬁt the pancake sensor.
+The Pelican case is a standard 1010 model, which has a (black, yellow, blue or red) removable rubber liner.
+A hole must be cut in liner to ﬁt the pancake sensor.

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/cutting_liner.jpg)
 * Itʼs easiest to use the opening in the rear plate as a hole-cutting template.
 Push it snugly into the rubber liner, and trace the circular opening with a pen, pencil, or thin marker.